2022: 11 Days in Israel & Jordan

 The largest city, capital city, and central hub of culture and history in Israel, and one of the world's oldest and holiest cities.
 We'll have a fantastic local guide join us through the city to ensure we really make the most of our time at its historically significant sites and learn about its tumultuous history.
 Our group hotel in Jerusalem is where we all come together to start our adventure at 4:00pm on day 1!
 If you're flying into Israel on this day just try to arrive in time to get to our group hotel... or if you'd prefer to arrive a day (or more!) early and you'd like some assistance with setting up any extra nights in our group hotel just let us know, we'd be happy to help.
 Keep in mind that Tel Aviv and Jerusalem are only 45 minutes apart by road so if you'd like to spend extra nights in Tel Aviv before meeting the group in Jerusalem on day 1 we can assist with that too!

 A short 1-hour flight (included) takes us to the southern tip of Israel where we start our unforgettable Jordanian experience.
 The first stop is the desert of Wadi Rum, famous for its dramatic sandstone mountains, deep caverns and Mars-like landscape - in fact many movies have used this area to film their Mars scenes!
-We'll be exploring this region using Jeeps and camels together with a local Jordanian guide, spending our 8th evening of the trip with traditional food at a Bedouin camp then sleeping in a tented camp in the desert under a sky full of billions of stars.
+We'll be exploring this region using Jeeps and camels together with a local Jordanian guide, spending our 8th evening of the trip at a remote camp in the desert under a sky full of billions of stars.
 Don't worry - your tent has all the comforts of a hotel room including an en-suite bathroom and A/C, but you won't be spending much time in there when a spectacular desert is literally on your doorstep!

 Our next day we'll continue on the 90-minute journey to the world famous site of Petra, the former capital of the Nabatean Kingdom, built around 300 B.C.
 Accessed via a narrow canyon the tombs and temples are carved into pink sandstone cliffs, giving an incredibly surreal background to your now drool-worthy social media posts!
 It's one of those rare moments in life that you'll always remember (and gush about).
 Our 9th night together will be spent right there in the little Jordanian town of Petra.